Alaska: Gambell in Spring

 **Single room occupancy is often not available at Gambell or St. Paul in the spring due to very limited lodging.

-Please note that the Extension prices indicated above are valid only if taken with the main tour; please contact the WINGS office for prices without the main tour.
+Please note: The Extension prices indicated above are valid only if taken with the main tour; please contact the WINGS office for prices without the main tour.

 This tour is limited to 16 participants with two leaders and a cook.